-(4) Where an amended Tax Notice indicates an increase in the amount of taxes owing, the taxes are due and payable on the date of mailing of the amended Tax Notice; however, the taxpayer must be given thirty (30) days to pay those taxes and a penalty and interest must not be added in that period.
+16. Where the tax administrator mails an amended Assessment and Tax Notice under the Assessment Law that indicates an increase in the amount of taxes owing, the taxes are due and payable on the date of mailing of the amended Assessment and Tax Notice; however, the taxpayer must be given thirty (30) days to pay those taxes and a penalty and interest must not be added in that period.